geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 In the absence of prior knowledge, which of the two objects loaded in the previous section would one expect to be larger?
-One could hypothesize that the London boroughs represented by the object `lnd` would be larger based on its greater spatial extent, but how much larger?
+One could hypothesize that the London dataset would be larger based on its greater spatial extent, but how much larger?
 The answer in R is found in the function `object.size`: